 It was not until about 1200 BC that iron became general for the production of tools because the temperatures needed to process the ore exceeded what most ancient kilns were able to reach.
-Pure iron has a melting point of 1,535°C. The limit of an ancient furnace was about 1,150°C. (By contrast, copper has a melting point of 1,083°C, and ancient pottery kilns sometimes also reached temperatures in this range, but it was rare to get far above it.)
+Pure iron has a melting point of 1,535°C. The limit of an ancient furnace was about 1,150°C. (Recall, by contrast, that copper has a melting point of 1,083°C. Ancient pottery kilns sometimes also reached temperatures in this range, but it was rare to get far above it.)

 It was eventually discovered that the introduction of three to four percent carbon to the mixture could sometimes lower the melting temperature (ultimately to as low as about 1,150°, hence just at the furnace limit).
 Unfortunately, carbon also tended to contribute to the brittleness of the resultant products.
 Therefore the controlled introduction of carbon into iron ore remains a critical aspect of iron and steel production.
 (Carbon is not used in the production of bronze.)